rubenmoor/TutorialMPBasics/README.md

 	LastSessionSettings->Set(SETTING_MAPNAME, FString(TEXT("some level")), EOnlineDataAdvertisementType::ViaOnlineService);

-	// The custom name for the session, provided by the user.
+	// the custom name for the session, provided by the user LastSessionSettings->Set(SETTING_CUSTOMNAME, CustomName, EOnlineDataAdvertisementType::ViaOnlineService);
-	// This requires `#define SETTING_CUSTOMNAME FName(TEXT("CUSTOMNAME"))` in `MyGISubsystem.h`, right after the includes.
-	LastSessionSettings->Set(SETTING_CUSTOMNAME, CustomName, EOnlineDataAdvertisementType::ViaOnlineService);
+	// FOnlineSessionSettings::Set allows to set [value] at [key], where value must be one of
+	// TSharedRef, uint64, int64, TArray<uint8>, float, double, bool, uint32, int32, TCHAR*, FString
+	// Our enum isn't one of those, luckily in can be cast to `int32` trivially;
+	// its internal representation is `uint8`, which converts to `int32` w/o problem
+	LastSessionSettings->Set(SETTING_LEVEL, (int32)ECurrentLevel::SomeLevel);

 	// As we are dealing with a multicast delegate, we can add as many delegates (= handlers) as we want.
 	// By clearing, we make sure to react only once to this event